-- (a) Metro's solid waste flow control authority is derived from ORS Chapter 268 for solid waste and the Metro Charter.
-It includes the authority to regulate solid waste generated within Metro. - (b) This chapter governs: - (1) The transportation, transfer, disposal and other processing of all solid waste generated within Metro as authorized by state law; and - (2) Any person who generates solid waste within Metro; and - (3) Any person who transports, transfers, disposes or otherwise deals with or processes solid waste generated within Metro. - (c) All solid waste regulation is subject to the authority of all other applicable laws, regulations or requirements in addition to those contained in this chapter.
+(a) Metro's solid waste flow control authority is derived from ORS Chapter 268 for solid waste and the Metro Charter.
+It includes the authority to regulate solid waste generated within the Metro jurisdictional boundary.

+- (b) This chapter governs: - (1) The transportation, transfer, disposal and other processing of all solid waste generated within the Metro jurisdictional boundary as authorized by state law; and - (2) Any person who generates solid waste within the Metro jurisdictional boundary; and - (3) Any person who transports, transfers, disposes or otherwise deals with or processes solid waste generated within the Metro jurisdictional boundary. - (c) All solid waste regulation is subject to the authority of all other applicable laws, regulations or requirements in addition to those in this chapter.
 Nothing in this chapter abridges or alters the rights of action by the State or by a person that exist in equity, common law, or other statutes to abate pollution or to abate a nuisance.
 The provisions of this chapter should be liberally construed to accomplish these purposes.
 [Ord.
 89-319; Ord.
 01-917, Sec.
 3; Ord.
 02-974; Ord.
 03-1019, Sec.
 2; Ord.
-16-1389.]
+16-1389; Ord.
+23-1498.]